 - You can assign a time code to selected rows if a time code is set for the first and last line of the selected rows.
 This can be used when a person is speaking for a long period of time (a lecture or speech) at a fairly steady rate.
 This feature can save time when subtitling a video, since it does not require you to enter a time code for each row. - Choose the second radio button when you have no start times in the selected range. - Select Force a minimum cell duration of frames so captions with a single or a few words do not end up with a duration of less than the number of frames entered.
-For pop-on captions 30 frames is recommended, and for roll-up captions 20 frames is recommended.
+For

-Fill-In Time Code X
+II-In Time Code X 3

-Starting row #: 5 00:00:14:02
+Starting row #: 5 00:0 00:14:02

-Ending row #: 7 00:00:21:15
+Ending row #: 7 00:0 00:21:15

-Words per m ninute (WPM): 177
+Words per m inute (WPI vi): 177

-Fillin time code values for the entire selected range using the first row's Start Time, the last row's Start Time, and a calculated words per minute (WPM).
-Only fillin time code values for cells in the selected range that have cleared Start Times.
-Each block of cleared Start Times must start and end with valid time code values.
+Fill-in time code va using the first row and a calculated v Only fill-in time coc range that have cl Each block of cle- with valid time coc s Start Tim words per r le values fi leared Start ' e, the last ninute (WF or cells in t t Times. row's Start PM). he selecter Time, d

-▼ Force a minimum cell duration of 30 frames
+Force a minimum ce For pop-on caption For roll-up caption ns 30 frame es are reco

-For pop-on captions 30 frames are recommended.
-For roll-up captions 20 frames are recommended.
+OK Cano el

-OK Cancel
+pop-on captions 30 frames is recommended, and for roll-up captions 20 frames is recommended.